Some links on this page are affiliate links. See full disclosure in the page footer.

 8. Make Every Big Decision Data-Informed

-When the numbers back your gut, you’re not gambling, you’re executing with precision.
+When the numbers support your instincts, you’re not gambling.
+You’re executing with precision.

 9. Focus on the Right Big Opportunities, Not All of Them